-Engineered in Japan using Japanese raw materials, JBP NanoNeedles from Korea uses a patented Micron Sharpness, which results in an ultra-sharp needle that allows for the injection of higher density liquids.
+Engineered in Japan using Japanese raw materials, JBP NanoNeedles from Korea use a patented Micron Sharpness, which results in an ultra-sharp needle that allows for the injection of higher density liquids.
 Thanks to the minimal surface area injection, these nanoneedles have a very minor impact upon soft-tissue, thereby resulting in happier patients.
-JBP offers needles as small as 34g, and all sizes are ultra-thin wall.
+JBP offers needles as small as 34g, and all sizes are ultra-thin walls.

-Plastic surgery offices and aesthetic med spas can land more clients through marketing and word-of-mouth based on the reduced swelling, bruising, and pain that microcannulas offer their patients.
+Plastic surgery and dermatology offices, and aesthetic med spas can land more clients through marketing and word-of-mouth based on the reduced swelling, bruising, and pain that microcannulas offer their patients.